linkarzu/linkarzu.github.io/_posts/neovim/06-29-markdown-setup-2024.md

 ---

-- This breaks if you have a todo item below, it will jump there, not sure why
+- This breaks if you have a markdown comment below in the file, it will jump there, not sure why
   - **If you know why this is, let me know down in the comments**

 ### Indent with tab